ThreatConnect-Inc/tcex/docs/src/authorization.rst

     }
     <snipped...>

-For proper HMAC authorization the HTTP Method and URI with query string arguments are required when building the authorization string.
-Therefore the authorization string has to be built after the URI and query parameters are build and before the request is sent.
+For proper HMAC authorization, the HTTP method and the Uniform Resource Identifier (URI) with query string arguments are required when building the authorization string.
+Therefore, the authorization string has to be built after the URI and query parameters are built and before the request is sent.